asteig/VR-Capstone/README.md

 - [ ] Multiplayer (500 points)
 - [ ] Mixed-Reality Video (500 points)
 - [ ] App Store (1000 points)

+I'll be writing a Medium post that covers the implementation of each achievement separately.